The best hotels in Hamburg

 The city's famous Fischmarkt runs every Sunday from 5am to 9:30am at the Großneumarkt in Altona.
 It's a legitimate local experience, not a tourist trap.
 Stay somewhere in St. Pauli or Altona and you can walk there in under 10 minutes.

-Hamburg's best neighborhoods
+Hamburg's best hotel regions

 Start with HafenCity or St. Pauli.
 Those two neighborhoods give you the most Hamburg per square meter.
 The Hauptbahnhof area (St. Georg) is convenient, sure, but you'll pay for location and get mediocre streets in return.